MikeySaw/pokemon_generation/reports/README.md

 >
 > Answer:

-Our current code coverage for this course project is 31%.
-While this shows that a portion of our code is covered by tests, it is important to consider the context of a course project.
-In educational settings, the emphasis is often on learning and understanding concepts rather than achieving high production-level metrics like code coverage.
+Our current code coverage for this project is 31%.
+This means that only a part of our code is being tested.
+Even if we reach 100% code coverage, it doesn't mean our code is free of errors.
+Code coverage shows how much of the code is tested, but it doesn't catch all possible bugs or mistakes.

-Nevertheless, striving to increase our coverage beyond 31% would still be beneficial.
-It allows us to practice writing more comprehensive tests, which can help in identifying and fixing potential issues earlier in the development process.
-This approach not only improves our understanding of testing methodologies but also contributes to producing more reliable and robust software, which is valuable even in a course project context.
+Having high code coverage is good because it helps us find and fix issues early.
+However, it is not the only thing that matters.
+Good testing also involves checking how different parts of the code work together and how the software behaves in real-world situations.

+In summary, while it's important to increase our code coverage from 31%, we also need to focus on other testing methods and practical use cases to make sure our software is reliable and error-free.

 ### Question 9